macarc/PipeScore/README.md

 To deploy:
 * `npm run build` - to build minified bundle
 * `npm run deploy` - to deploy to Firebase

-The Firebase functionality (saving/user accounts/e.t.c.) will not work when running locally.